HomeEnergy and PowerInfrastructure SolutionsGlobal Indoor Air Quality Monitor Market

 ASHRAE Standards 62.1 / 62.2; U.S. EPA Indoor Air Quality guidance; OSHA guidance

-These frameworks push schools, healthcare facilities, and commercial buildings to use continuous IAQ monitoring to validate ventilation effectiveness and manage pollutant exposure.
+These comprehensive frameworks compel educational institutions, healthcare facilities, and commercial buildings to implement continuous IAQ monitoring.
+This validates ventilation effectiveness and proactively manages occupant pollutant exposure.

 China